-The Responsible Entity may, under the terms of the Investment Management Agreement with Antipodes, terminate the agreement with immediate effect at any time by written notice to Antipodes if:
+The Responsible Entity may, under the terms of the Investment Management Agreement with the Investment Manager, terminate the agreement with immediate effect at any time by written notice to Investment Manager if:

-- a) a receiver, receiver and manager, administrative receiver or similar person is appointed with respect to the assets and undertakings of Antipodes; - b) Antipodes: - i. goes into liquidation; - ii. ceases to carry on business in relation to its activities as an investment manager; - iii. breaches any provision of the agreement, or fails to observe or perform any representation, warranty or undertaking given by Antipodes under the agreement and Antipodes fails to correct such breach or failure within 20 Business Days of receiving notice in writing from the Responsible Entity specifying such breach or failure; - c) Antipodes sells or transfers or makes any agreement for the sale or transfer of the main business and undertaking of the Investment Manager or of a beneficial interest therein; - d) the Responsible Entity is removed as trustee of the Fund; or e) the members of the Fund resolve that Antipodes be replaced.
+- a. a receiver, receiver and manager, administrative receiver or similar person is appointed with respect to the assets and undertakings of the Investment Manager; - b.
+Antipodes: - i. goes into liquidation; - ii. ceases to carry on business in relation to its activities as an investment manager; - iii. breaches any provision of the agreement, or fails to observe or perform any representation, warranty or undertaking given by the Investment Manager under the agreement and fails to correct such breach or failure within 20 Business Days of receiving notice in writing from the Responsible Entity specifying such breach or failure; - c.
+The Investment Manger sells or transfers or makes any agreement for the sale or transfer of its main business and undertaking or of a beneficial interest therein; - d. the Responsible Entity is removed as trustee of the Fund; or - e. the members of the Fund resolve that the Investment Manager be replaced.